USPS reports $9.5B net loss in FY 2024, does not expect to hit ‘break even’ goal next year

 The leadership of the National Association of Letter Carriers recently told members that USPS’ growing net losses were a factor in negotiations for a three-year tentative labor agreement.
 Letter carriers will vote on the tentative deal later this month.

-Postmaster General Louis DeJoy told the USPS Board of Governors that 2024 was a “year of continued transformation, accomplishment and setback” for the agency that included a mix of “successful endeavors and failed ones, attaining goals and falling short.”
+Postmaster General Louis DeJoy told the USPS Board of Governors that 2024 was a “year of continued transformation, accomplishment and setback” for the agency, including a mix of “successful endeavors and failed ones, attaining goals and falling short.”

 “We are trying to accomplish what was presumed not accomplishable — the fixing of the broken Postal Service business model.
 We march on,” DeJoy said Thursday.

-To get back on track with its financial goals, USPS is looking to bring in $82.9 billion in revenue next year — a $2.4 billion increase from 2024.
+To get back on track with its financial goals, USPS is looking to earn $82.9 billion in revenue next year — a $2.4 billion increase from 2024.
 The agency expects nearly all of this revenue growth will come from expanding its package business.

 USPS met bipartisan pushback from Congress this year over its network modernization plans.